jcheminform/jcheminform-author-guidelines/guidelines/datanote.md

 (and please use *[cito:usesDataFrom]*, see the Citation Typing Ontology section below).

-The Data description should contain a table describing the data files presented in this publication in a general paragrah, following by two subsections describing the methodologies used curate the data (in the "Curation" subsection) and to make the data FAIR (in the "FAIR-ification" subsection).
+The Data description should contain a table describing the data files presented in this publication in a general paragrah, following by at least two subsections describing the methodologies used curate the data (in the "Curation" subsection) and to make the data FAIR (in the "FAIR-ification" subsection).
 The Curation section must describe how the data was curated and how much the data was improved this way.